 4. Talent: There are industry standard fees for professional talent (actors & actresses, as well as voice talent) to address your audience.
 Even though non-professional talent is often used, I always recommend professional Voice Talent.
 Talent can be hired by the Production Company, or auditioned through a Talent Agency.
 If you're doing an international video, there will also be Translation, Transcription, as well as English Voice Over.
 For example, on a recent Documentary in Nepal, I took a translator with me to assist with all the interviews, who translated each interview on site by memory, so that I generally knew if we captured the sound bite listed in the script.
 Then when I came back to the USA, I sent the same clip to the translator again to translate word for word into English.
 For English interviews, I sent them directly to the Transcriptionist.

 5. Location: If you have a shoot that is outside of your town, sometimes it's more economical to hire local camera people, and fly only the lead Producer.
 For example, for Westcon, our theme was bridging technology, so we shot three videos in front of three famous bridges: London Bridge, Sydney Harbor Bridge and the Golden Gate in San Francisco.
 We flew our Producer Ginger and hired a local camera professional in each location.
 Why do we recommend flying our Producer?
-For consistency in the angle, composition, look as well as having a person who can ask questions and navigate with the talent.
+For consistency in the angle, composition, the look as well as having a person who can ask questions and navigate with the talent.
 In our case, we had 3 different C-Level Execs in front of the bridge.
 Our team has captured videos on most of the 9 continents worldwide, most often sending our Producer and Cameraman.
 So, getting back to the budget, that's two airfare tickets, per diem, travel Visa, and for international Documentaries in Nepal, we hired a vehicle and driver to get around on the narrow mountain roads.
 Incidentally, often the best production company is the one who understands your vision for the video, and the production team is not always local.

 By the way, if video production is unfamiliar territory, then this blog on 5 Steps to Creating a Video is worth a look!